 The County pays refunds of property taxes levied or imposed by the County Legislature, which, in addition to County taxes, includes those of the towns, special districts and all but one of the school districts in the County.
 Based on a provision of the County Administrative Code, the County had not charged the cost of such refunds to the towns, special districts and school districts, as would otherwise be required by the State Real Property Tax Law ("RPTL").
 See "LITIGATION - Property Tax Litigation" herein.
 Local legislation repealed that Code provision beginning with assessment rolls finalized in April 2012 and thereafter.
 A number of school districts and other jurisdictions in the County brought lawsuits against the County in Nassau Supreme Court challenging the validity of the County's enactment of the local legislation repealing the Code provision.
-In January 2012, the Supreme Court upheld the validity of the local law and plaintiffs have appealed that decision.
-The County intends to continue to defend itself vigorously against all such actions.
+In January 2012, the Supreme Court upheld the validity of the local law and plaintiffs appealed that decision.
+On February 27, 2013, the Appellate Division, Second Department reversed the decision of the lower court, held that the County did not have the authority to enact such local legislation and granted summary judgment to the plaintiffs declaring that the local legislation violated the State Constitution and the State Municipal Home Rule Law.
+The State Court of Appeals has accepted the County's direct appeal "of right" under a provision of the State Civil Practice Law & Rules allowing for such automatic appeals in cases involving the State Constitution, even though it often rejects such direct appeals and requires the filing of an application for permission to appeal instead.
+It is not possible to predict the ultimate outcome of this case or its ultimate impact on the County's financial condition, however, the County estimates that, in the event that the decision is not reversed on appeal, the amount of its liability for paying the refunds of the towns, school districts and special districts would be approximately \$60 million annually, which amount is not included in the 2013-2016 Multi-Year Financial Plan.